Efficient maximal cliques enumeration in weakly closed graphs: Results

 \subsection{Description of the Algorithm of Fox and al.~\cite{fox2020}.}

-In the original paper~\cite{fox2020}, there are two versions of the algorithm.
-In the first one, only a superset of the solution is given.
-This version is Algorithm~\ref{alg1}.
+In the original paper~\cite{fox2020}, two versions of the algorithm are presented.
+The first version, referred to as Algorithm~\ref{alg1}, provides only a superset of the solution.
 We give a complete description, for the sake of completeness.
-The algorithm is recursive and based essentially on the proof of the following theorem, which can be found in the paper of Fox and al~\cite{fox2020}.
+The algorithm is recursive and based essentially on the proof of the following theorem, as stated in the paper by Fox and al~\cite{fox2020}.
 Let $F(n,c)$ denote the maximum possible number of maximal cliques in a $c$-closed graph on $n$ vertices.

 \begin{theorem} For all positive integers $c$, $n$, we have $F(n, c) \leq 3^{c-1/3}n^2$.

 \end{theorem}